AndrewSmooth/fastapi_shop_api/README.md

 - Install fastapi and requirements from requirements.txt
 - Make `.env` and `.test.env` files with personal settings
 - Connect postgres.
 Create work db and test db.
-Configure their names in `.env`s
+Configure their names in `.env` files

 ### Steps